dooboolab-community/react-native-iap/docs/docs/api-reference/methods/get-available-purchases.md

 # `getAvailablePurchases`

-Get all purchases made by the user (either non-consumable, or haven't been consumed yet).
+Get all purchases made by the user (either non-consumable, consumable and haven't been consumed yet or subscriptions).

-On Android, it can be called at app launch, but on iOS, only at restoring purchase is recommended.

 ## Signature